randomuser922/player-health-editor-minecraft/README.md

 A Minecraft data pack that edits player health.

 # 1.16+ #
-**Note: This data pack is in beta, and is in the works.
-If you have any bugs please let me know, and I'll add it to the known bugs list.
+**Note: This data pack has been left in beta, and is no longer in the works.
 Also, this is not tested in any version other then 1.16.4**

 I created a data pack that allows you to set health and  deal damage to a player(for mobs use data modify instead).
 First off, you can get the data pack <a href="https://github.com/randomuser922/player-health-editor-minecraft" title="Data pack download link">here</a>.
 After installing it, make sure it says in chat that it was installed.
 # How To Use #